neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 Configuration Files
 ===================

-FLOW3 distinguishes between different types of configuration.
+TYPO3 Flow distinguishes between different types of configuration.
 The most important type of configuration are the settings, however other configuration types exist for special purposes.